FadelMamar/delcaux/replit.md

 **Applied Professional Font Pairing (January 2025)**
 - Implemented Montserrat font (weight: 600-700) for all headings across the website
-- Applied Lato font (weight: 400) for all body text and content
+- Applied Work Sans font (weight: 400) for all body text and content
-- Updated Google Fonts import to include Montserrat and Lato fonts
+- Updated Google Fonts import to include Montserrat and Work Sans fonts
-- Configured Tailwind CSS with custom font families (font-montserrat, font-lato)
+- Configured Tailwind CSS with custom font families (font-montserrat, font-worksans)
-- Set Lato as the default sans-serif font for consistent body text
+- Set Work Sans as the default sans-serif font for consistent body text
 - Enhanced typography hierarchy and readability throughout all components

 **Updated Brand Logo (January 2025)**